0xKourama/Elbanna-NP-Notes/Learning/Articles/PetitPotam/PetitPotam.md

 ---

 # Conclusion
-Having a non-secure AD CS Installation in your domain can present an attacker with an easy way to achieve Domain Admin privileges and gain Persistence.
+Having a non-secure AD CS Installation in a domain can present an attacker with an easy way to achieve Domain Admin privileges and gain Persistence.
-But, with such easy mitigation steps, you can close down a sure path to Domain Dominance.
-DO IT! :D
+Luckily enough, with some simple mitigation steps, this can be resolved.

 ---